 The assumptions of the project were fulfilled thanks to the use of network cameras that stream live video using specifically designed TOYA applications.
 Because of their supreme video quality, weather resistance and available functionalities Axis Communications cameras (AXIS P1425-E/P1425-LE and AXIS M1145) were chosen by TOYA with the CamStreamer application – the only application that performs its functions according to long established standards in TV industry (MPEG-TS video stream generated by CamStreamer).
 TOYA’s inner R&D department was responsible for the integration of the cameras with existing systems, and the project was successfully completed in a relatively short time.

-With their wide configuration capabilities and innovative functions Axis cameras provide high quality video.
-Accurate camera optics and video dynamic range enable effective monitoring of the traffic, while the entire system is based on the CamStreamer application.
+With their wide configuration capabilities and innovative function AXIS cameras privde high quaility video.
+Accurate camera optics and video dynamic range enable effective monitoring of the traffic, while the entire system is basef on the CamStreamer App.
 The camera system is cost effective and relatively easy to install and manage.
 Also, it does not require high computing power for the transcoding of video streams available from different platforms (Apple iOS, Android, PC, macOS, STB 3G).

 TOYA is the fourth largest CATV operator in Poland (providing services to over 170 thousand households).
 The widest network is based mainly in the urban complex of Łódź.
 The company bases its services on innovative technological solutions.
 One of its key tasks is getting to the people with important local information regarding safety and security or traffic vol-ume at the major crossroads.
 To meet the expectations of its customers TOYA looked for solutions that would overcome the limitations related to the traditional TV transmission and enable sharing video streaming in mobile apps (the iOS and Android platforms), on websites (PC and macOS) and in 3G TV dedicated applications.
 The contents were to be easily available not only to the company’s subscribers.